-The ICAAP Policy has to be realistic and robust enough to stand the scrutiny of the Regulators.
+The 333-page Magnum Opus of Basel II Framework is a magnificent effort to document various methodologies to calculate the Capital Charge on various exposures taken by the Banks. ??asel The ICAAP Policy has to be realistic and robust enough to stand the scrutiny of the Regulators.
 The Regulators in their wisdom may prescribe additional Capital Charge for the Idiosyncratic Risk of the Bank concerned and the Systematic Risk the Banking Industry per-se.
 A pragmatic ICAAP Policy is intended to lead to the concept of Economic Capital and reduce the Capital Arbitrage by the Regulators.
 However, in view of the conflicting interests of the players in the in the system, evolution of Economic Capital appears to be a distant dream.

 The Banks are also encouraged to conduct Risk Controller and Self Assessment (RCSA) exercises across the cross-section of its employees (who are one of the stakeholders).
-RCSA exercises are intended to equip the employees mainly to address the issues relating to its Systems and Procedures, Risk Monitoring and Corporate Governance.
-This proved to be non-starter and the Banks are yet to take them seriously.
+RCSA exercises are intended to equip the employees mainly to address the issues relating to its Systems and Procedures, Risk Monitoring and Corporate

+124 Governance.
+This proved to be nonstarter and the Banks are yet to take them seriously.

-c.
+125 11 c.
 Pillar III

 Basel Committee observed that the information given by the Banks in the Balance Sheets is barely intelligible for the common Customers and other Stakeholders.
-Under Pillar III.
-Banks are expected to maintain transparency and make additional disclosures at a desired level of integrity, over and above that have already been made in the Balance Sheets (which are made in line with the local Accounting Standards), so as to facilitate the Stakeholders take an informed decision about the Bank concerned.
-In the absence of the specific guidelines by Basel III on this aspect, the Regulators concerned are expected to formulate appropriate polices, as per the dictates of the banking practices prevalent in the Country concerned.
-However, 'User Test' is indicated as one of the barometers to decide the level of these additional disclosures.
+Under Pillar III, Banks are expected to maintain transparency and make additional disclosures at a desired level of integrity, over and above that have already been made in the Balance Sheets (which are made in line with the local Accounting Standards), so as to facilitate the Stakeholders take an informed decision specific guidelines by Basel III on this aspect, the Regulators concerned are expected to formulate appropriate polices, as per the dictates of the banking practices prevalent in the Country concerned.

+132 However, 'User Test' is indicated as one of the barometers to decide the level of these additional disclosures.

-iii.
-BASEL - III
+133 12 iii.
+BASEL -III